bbauska/W3Cx-4of5-thru-May-2024/README.md

 discussion too ;-) ).

 So... is there a replacement for HTML imports today?
-The answer is clearly NO. But **there are ways to still use HTML imports** or to use a more complicated "JavaScript bundler".
+The answer is clearly NO. But <b>there are ways to still use HTML imports** or to use a more complicated "JavaScript bundler".
 Also, the people at W3C working on Web Components talk a lot about a future "HTML module" that would do something similar to HTML imports, but this is not even in a